Frequently Asked Questions about the TOEFL iBT® Test

 - Can I reinstate my canceled scores?

-Yes, you can reinstate your scores if your request is received at ETS within 10 days of your test date, for a fee of US$20.
-Your reinstatement request must include your name, date of birth, daytime phone number, registration number and payment.
-Fax or mail a written request to TOEFL Services.
-(See Contact Information.)
-Reinstated scores will be reported online within three weeks after receipt of your payment.
+Yes, you can reinstate your scores if your request is received at ETS within 60 days of your test date, for a fee of US$20 using the Reinstatement Request Form.
+Reinstated scores will be reported online within 3 weeks after we receive your request and payment.
 Your scores will be posted online and will then be sent to your score recipients (and to you if you requested a paper copy of your score report before you took the test).

-- Can I request a rescore of my Speaking and/or Writing responses?
+- Can I request a score review of my Speaking and/or Writing responses?

-Yes, you can request a rescore up to 30 days after your test date.
-You can make the request for rescoring of either the Speaking or the Writing section (US$80), or you can request rescoring of both the Speaking and Writing sections (US$160).
-Complete the Rescoring Request Form and send it along with the required fee to the address on the form.
+Yes, you can request a score review up to 30 days after your test date.
+You can make the request for review of either the Speaking or the Writing section (US$80 each), or you can request review of both the Speaking and Writing sections (US$160).
+Complete the Score Review Request Form and send it along with the required fee to the address on the form.
 If you are paying by credit/debit card, you can fax the form.
-The results will be available approximately three weeks after your payment is received.
-Note: Your test cannot be rescored if you have already requested that your scores be sent to an institution or agency.
+The results will be available approximately 3 weeks after we receive your request and payment.
+Note: Your test cannot be reviewed if you have already requested that your scores be sent to an institution or agency.

 - Who do I contact if there is a problem with my score report?